 The forest is at your feet and livestock loiter everywhere.
 New Forest ponies have free reign around here and so do donkeys and deer.
 There are so many trails, you could spend many a hiking hour spotting badgers, foxes and deer.

-There is a an unspoilt coastline along the Solent.
-Park the car at Keyhaven and you can catch the Henrietta Rose ferry (£6.50 adults £3.50 children return)t o the historic Hurst Castle built for Henry VIII between 1541 and 1544 as an artillery fort.
+There is an unspoilt coastline along the Solent.
+Park the car at Keyhaven and you can catch the Henrietta Rose ferry (£6.50 adults £3.50 children return) to the historic Hurst Castle built for Henry VIII between 1541 and 1544 as an artillery fort.
 In 1956 the coastal artillery was abolished and Hurst Castle came into the care of English Heritage and is really worth visiting.
-Tickets to Hurst Castle cost £5.50 adults, £5.00 concessions £3.50 children (5-17).
+Tickets to Hurst Castle cost £5.50 for adults, £5.00 for concessions £3.50 for children (5-17).

 You won’t get bored in the New Forest.
 There’s plenty to do and you can find out more at The New Forest website and at The New Forest Heritage Centre Better still visit the heritage centre in person – it’s located in the Main Car Park, Lyndhurst.

-TIP: For a different type of dining experience where wine comes first and paired with delicious deli food head to the dog friendly restaurant The Cave in Milford on Sea, the lovely town next door.
+TIP: For a different type of dining experience where the wine comes first and paired with delicious deli food head to the dog-friendly restaurant The Cave in Milford on Sea, the lovely town next door.